 Where to take excess household rubbish

 Excess household rubbish can be disposed of at the Surrey County Council Community Recycling Centres .
-For further information about the disposal of commercial waste please email email@example.com.
+For further information about commercial waste disposal and collections please email email@example.com

 The ClearWaste app is a free and easy to use app to report fly tipping using your mobile phone plus much more.
 Reports are immediately sent to the council to action.
 Keep up to date on the progress of your report via the app or the ClearWaste web site.
 The ClearWaste app can be used any where in the UK, no need to worry about sending it the right council the app knows which council to send it to.

 - Report information about a fly tipper